The Paris-Prague Rally

 Entries continue to roll in to the Rally Office.
 The most recent are Tim Wilkinson and Chris Evans in a 1959 Jaguar XK150 and father and son Mike and Joshua Chilman in a 1964 Austin-Healey 3000 MkIII; along with Mark Seymour and Chris Seaton in their 1934 Lagonda M45, these three crews have come together as ‘The Praguematists’ to compete for the Team Award.
 We trust they will be pleased to know that as on last year’s Paris-Vienna Rally, when Rally Round donated team entry fees totalling £1166 to the NSPCC, we will again be making a contribution to charity on the Paris-Prague Rally.

 More recent developments include a new co-driver for Dr Michael Feichtinger’s 1963 Porsche Carrera 2 Roadster, Austrian Sebastian Haberl, and a car confirmation from Irish-American crew Tom Hayes and Frank McDonagh, who are bringing a 1970 BMW 2002ti Alpina.
 Other recent entries are Timothy and Vanessa Reid in a 1935 Alvis Special, John and Nicola Walsh in a 1968 Triumph TR5, Barry and Roma Weir in a 1966 Alfa Romeo Giulia Sprint GTV, Thomas Groot and Line Sandvik in a 1952 Jaguar XK120 and Rudolf Hug and Erhard Grossnigg in a 1958 Jaguar XK150 with a truly impressive history (five Mille Miglias, five Monte Carlo Historiques, three Le Jogs and two P2Ps, amongst others).
 John and Moira Hilbery are bringing a 1950 Bentley Special from Chelsea Workshop, Peter and Carol Tierney have a supercharged 1930 Lea-Francis Hyper S, Mike Timmins and Mike Morgan have entered a 1960 Jaguar Mk2 and Adrian Turner and Dennis Greenslade will drive a 1974 Jaguar E-Type.
 Others include Australians Paul Darrouzet and Sonia Hill with a 1927 Packard Tourer and Peter and Jane Harland in a 1953 Aston Martin DB2, while Ben and Vicky Freer are not only taking part in their first competitive rally but celebrating their 25th wedding anniversary and the 60th birthday of their well-prepared (130bhp) Triumph TR3.
 Meanwhile our old friend Richard Cunningham is bringing the 1933 Lagonda M45 he campaigned on our 2014 Road to Mandalay rally in Burma/Myanmar, co-driven on this occasion by James Chancellor.
-Coming all the way from the USA are Peter Zimmerman and Jonathan Newhall with a 1959 Austin-Healey Frogeye Sprite, while from Canada we welcome Ivor Lammerink and Len Treeter in 1959 Mercedes-Benz 220 S. Paris-Vienna competitor Martin Tacon is returning with his 1933 Aston Martin Le Mans, co-driven by his daughter Alexandra Tacon, as are John and Catherine Harrison with the big 1917 American LaFrance Roadster and Dominic and Jack Manser in their AC Cobra.
+Coming all the way from the USA are Peter Zimmerman and Jonathan Newhall, who have swapped their Austin-Healey Frogeye for a 1968 Datsun 2000 roadster, while from Canada we welcome Ivor Lammerink and Len Treeter in 1959 Mercedes-Benz 220 S. Former Paris-Vienna competitor Martin Tacon is returning with his 1933 Aston Martin Le Mans, co-driven by his daughter Alexandra Tacon, as are John and Catherine Harrison with the big 1917 American LaFrance Roadster and Dominic and Jack Manser in their AC Cobra.
 Richard Dresner and Colin Mackenzie have entereed a rare 1970 MGB V8 Costello (one of only four surviving examples), Michael Kershaw and Liz Lomstock-Smith are beinging a 1960 Aston Martin DB4, Michael Eatough will bring the trusty 1966 Mercedes-Benz 230S Fintail he drove on the 2016 Haka Classic and Martin and Olivia Hunt have onfirmed their 1937 Frazer Nash-BMW 328.
 At this rate the rally will soon be fully subscribed, so don’t delay if you want to join us!

 As ever, Rally Round’s experienced team will make your participation as easy as possible.
 You will require a tripmeter and a stopwatch but you do not need competition licences, helmets or fireproof overalls – indeed we encourage you to wear period dress in keeping with your car.
 We are happy to offer all possible assistance and advice on event and car preparation, rally timing and navigation, with a special pre-event briefing for novices, and we will be accompanied by fully qualified medical staff and expert mechanical support teams.
 For your convenience there will be a luggage bus and we will recommend specialist insurance and car-shipping services so you may travel freely and make the most of our wonderful start and finish locations.